SiriusNEO/Masterball/README.md

 ## Design

+Masterball Project contains three main parts.

+- masterball compiler  `package masterball.compiler`
+  - core of the project, consists of FrontEnd, MiddleEnd and BackEnd.
+  - receive the input stream from console and emit the assembly.
+- masterball console  `package masterball.console`
+  - provides a simple CLI for the user / online judge.
+  - parse the arguments and control the compiler.
+  - simple help document and version information.
+- masterball log  `package masterball.debug`
+  - some debug kits for the developer of this compiler (=me)

-Click the following links to read the project design.
+Click the following links to read the project design in detail.

 - [General Design](doc/GeneralDesign.md)
 - [Grammar Design](src/masterball/grammar/MxStar.g4)